 The second book in the Don’t Doubt the Rainbow series, Outside Chance is a fast-paced YA thriller in which teen detective Edie Marble is tasked with solving two very different but equally puzzling mysteries.

-It’s been three months since Edie solved her mother’s murder and became a supersleuth.
+It’s been three months since 13-year-old Edie solved her mother’s murder and became a supersleuth.

-Utilising her brave instincts and skills as a supersleuth for hire, Edie sets about resolving and averting the mysteries and crises that she is confronted with – as she comes to realise that things often happen outside of chance, and outside of our understanding and control.
+Utilising her brave instincts and skills as a supersleuth for hire, Edie sets about resolving the mysteries and averting the crises that she is confronted with – as she comes to realise that things often happen outside of chance, and outside of our understanding and control.

-Outside Chance is the second instalment in Anthony Kessel’s four-book Don’t Doubt the Rainbow series – a new contemporary middle-grade detective series with a difference.
-To solve each mystery, 13-year-old Edie Marble must harness the Three Principles, a new approach to understanding how the mind works that is currently proving invaluable in improving mental health and well-being in children internationally.
+To solve each mystery, Edie must harness the Three Principles, a new approach to understanding how the mind works that is currently proving invaluable in improving mental health and well-being in children internationally.